Nonparametric learning from Bayesian models with randomized objective functions: Introduction

 Our work builds upon previous ideas including \cite{Newton1994} who introduced the weighted likelihood bootstrap (WLB) as a way of generating approximate samples from the posterior of a well-specified Bayesian model. \cite{Lyddon2018} highlighted that the WLB in fact provides an exact representation of uncertainty for the model parameters that minimize the Kullback-Leibler (KL) divergence, $d_{\text{KL}}(F_0,F_\theta)$, between the unknown data-generating distribution and the model likelihood $f_\theta(x)$, and hence is well motivated regardless of model validity.
 These approaches however do not allow for the inclusion of prior knowledge and do not provide a Bayesian update as we do here.

 A major underlying theme behind our paper, and indeed an open field for future research, is the idea of obtaining targeted posterior samples via the maximization of a suitably randomized objective function.
-The WLB randomizes the log-likelihood function, effectively providing samples which are randomized maximum likelihood estimates, whereas we randomize a more general objective function under a NP posterior.
-The randomization takes into account knowledge associated with the parametric model.
+The WLB randomizes the log-likelihood function, effectively providing samples which are randomized maximum likelihood estimates, whereas we randomize a more general objective function under a Bayesian nonparametric (NP) posterior.
+The randomization takes into account knowledge captured through the choice of a model and parametric prior.